siddaroodh05/ATS-Launchpad/README.md

 # ATS Launchpad — Full-Stack Resume Analyzer & Job-Fit Platform

 This repository contains a full-stack application that analyzes resumes and matches candidates to jobs.
 The project now includes secure authentication and secrets are no longer stored in the repository.
-This README explains how to recreate the development environment and secrets locally.
+This README explains how to recreate the development environment and secrets locally, and lists both the original project features and the new authentication features.

 ## Prerequisites

 - Python 3.11+
 - Node.js (LTS) & npm
 - Git

+## Existing Features

+These are the original capabilities of ATS Launchpad that the project shipped with:

+- Resume upload and parsing (PDF/DOCX)
+- Keyword and skill extraction
+- Candidate scoring and job-fit matching
+- Job posting creation and management
+- Candidate profile pages and CV viewer
+- Search and filter candidates by skills, experience, location
+- Bulk CSV import/export for candidates and jobs
+- Admin dashboard for managing users and reviewing matches
+- Basic analytics and reporting (match rates, top skills)

 ## Backend Setup